Neurology and Neurosurgery

 Curious about pituitary tumors?
 A neurosurgeon explains.

-By Dr. David Penn, Neurosurgery, Nuvance Health
+By David Penn, MD, Neurosurgery, Nuvance Health

-Pituitary tumors are common.
-In fact, about 10,000 pituitary tumors are diagnosed each year in the United States.
+About 10,000 pituitary tumors are diagnosed each year in the United States.
 However, the actual number of people living with pituitary tumors is likely higher because these benign tumors are usually small and do not cause symptoms.

 Pituitary tumors may become worrisome if they cause symptoms and health concerns such as vision problems and headaches.
 They can also cause over secretion of hormones, such as Cushing’s disease or acromegaly.